Creating a Website that Does Almost Nothing.

 (Sometimes even experienced web developers need a little help at seeing “the forest for the trees” which means, it’s possible for an experienced web developer to create a piece of shit for themselves – even though they “know” better!)

 The problem is, no one is “grading” this project.
 This is your BUSINESS we’re talking about!
 If your business is small, then you REALLY want to do everything you can to make your business look – professional, established and trust worthy!
-If money is tight, the last thing you want to scrimp on is your web presence!

 Here’s one of the first websites I ever created – talk about long ago and far away: WADERS.
 I created these web pages by hand using Notepad.
 I thought WYSIWYG HTML editors were for the weak and addle minded!
 (Turns out they were MAGIC for those who charged by the hour!)
 The site was created when you accessed the internet via dial up and a 28.8 baud modem was FAST!